mahtin/unix-v7-uucp-chkpth-bug/README.md

 # The 1978 UNIX v7 UUCP chkpth() bug

-Unix v7 UUCP had a bug in the chkpth() code
+Unix v7 UUCP had a bug in the `chkpth()` code

-There was a bug in UUCP way-way-back in the late 70's and early 80's within the original UUCP code included in Unix v7 and it's newer versions.
+There was a bug in UUCP way-way-back in the late 70's and early 80's within the original UUCP code included in Unix v7 and it's newer derived versions.

 ## CVE-2021-41773